KhanYousef/MIPS-Text-Editor/README.md

 Follow the instructions to setup background and highlights colours for the editor

-Press " ` " followed by any of the following to move the cursor `d: backspace
+Press " ' " (character on the tilde key) followed by any of the following to move the cursor
-`
+d: backspace

-`h: move cursor up
+h: move cursor up

-`
-`k: move cursor down
+k: move cursor down

-`
-`j: move cursor left
+j: move cursor left

-`l: move cursor right
+l: move cursor right

 You can type anything til the end of a line where you must enter to go to the next line.